 As there are many things from preservatives to spices that could cause an IgE reaction, it is impossible to test for everything.
 We offer the various panels to cover the common allergenic foods or inhalants, but it is possible that something besides what it tested is causing an IgE reaction.
 In this case, only the total IgE will be raised and it will be beneficial for you to contact an allergy specialist and to keep a food and activity diary to keep a record of what you have eaten or products you have used and note any reactions that occur.

-In South Africa, any Dis-Chem pharmacy should be familiar with our test.
+In South Africa, selected Dis-Chem pharmacies stock kits for our tests.
 They will charge you R40 for taking the sample.
-Wellness Warehouse on Kloof Street in Cape Town is also familiar with our test, they will charge you R80 for taking the sample.
+Wellness Warehouse on Kloof Street in Cape Town also stocks kits, they will charge you R80 for taking the sample.
 Alternatively you may make an appointment to have your sample taken at the MDS head office situated in Westville (031 267 7000).
 If you are also having an ImuPro test done with us, we can use the same blood sample for both tests.

 Results are emailed to you within 10-14 working days from receiving the sample and payment.
 Alternatively, you may receive them from your practitioner if you were referred by one to do the IgE Test as s/he will also receive a copy.